 3. Barrenjoey Lighthouse Walk

 A walk with a clear destination in mind is a very motivating factor.
-And when the destination can be seen in the distance, slowly becoming smaller and smaller as you make your approach, then the walk itself is piece of cake even if it is a bit of a trek uphill.
+And when the destination can be seen in the distance, slowly becoming larger and larger as you make your approach, then the walk itself is piece of cake even if it is a bit of a trek uphill.

 At only three kilometres in length (return trip), this short bush walk will take most people about an hour to complete.
 However, the Smuggler’s Trail that leads up to the lighthouse is quite steep at one point and with some uneven sandstone steps leading the way up, it will definitely cause many of us to sweat.